 There is no direct admission to the B.F.A. degree program.
 Students in their sophomore year are encouraged to apply, while juniors with extensive filmmaking-related portfolios are also eligible to apply for the program.

-Incoming students should select media on their IU application as their intended major.
+Incoming students who select cinematic arts as their intended major on their IU application are administratively moved to the media major’s concentration in film, television, and digital production.
 After three semesters, you may submit an application to the B.F.A. program.

 Applications for the B.F.A. are typically due in February for a subsequent fall semester program start.
 Exact deadlines can be found on the current application page.